weeeelye/ProofOfExistenceDappNoUport/README.md

-# Proof Of Existence DApp Readme
+# Proof Of Existence DApp without UPort signing transactions Readme

 This is a proof of existence dapp.
 It uses the truffle box react-uport boiler plate.